The general election is Nov 3, 2020

 Am I eligible to register to vote?

-- Live in the precinct where you vote for at least 20 days prior to the election
+• Live in Minnesota for at least 20 days prior to election day

 Can I vote if I have a record?